mariapaulav/mariapaulav/README.md

   :sparkles: About me :
 <p>

 I’m Maria, full stack web developer focused on Frontend development, innovative, motivated and passionate about learning new technologies with self-taught methods.
 I have knowledge in JavaScript, React, Redux, among others.
-Finished an intensive bootcamp.
-And now I'm ready to apply my passion for coding to a talented team to develop quality solutions.
+Finished an intensive bootcamp, and now I'm ready to apply my passion for coding to a talented team to develop quality solutions.

 ##